coderefinery/train-the-trainer/content/overview.md

 ### Other roles

 Director and broadcaster roles will be discussed in Session 4.
-For more in-depth descriptions and other roles (host, instructor, registration coordinator, etc), see manuals: https://coderefinery.github.io/manuals/roles-overview/
+For more in-depth descriptions and other roles (host, instructor, registration coordinator, etc), see also our [CodeRefinery manuals](https://coderefinery.github.io/manuals/roles-overview/).

 ## Different roles as stepping stones for community involvement